-2.3.4.
+2.3.3.
 Outcome Metrics

 The applicant is required to describe final outcome measures for the project.
-The ultimate goals of this award are to reduce overall cancer incidence and mortality and to improve the lives of individuals who have survived cancer or who are living with cancer.
-Interim measures that are associated with these goals should be identified and will serve as a measure of program effectiveness and public health impact.
+Applicants must evaluate changes in public knowledge and behavior/performance after the program.
 Applicants are required to clearly describe their assessment and evaluation methodology and to provide baseline data describing how funds from the CPRIT grant will improve outcomes over baseline.
 In the case where no baseline data exist for the target population, the applicant must present clear plans to collect the data necessary to establish a baseline at the beginning of the proposed project.
-Similarly, applicants with previously or currently funded CPRIT projects are required to use the Grants Summary Form to provide a summary of the project results and to indicate how the current application builds on the previous work or addresses new areas of cancer prevention and control services.
+Similarly, applicants with previously or currently funded CPRIT projects are required to provide a summary of the project results and how the current application builds on the previous work or addresses new areas of cancer prevention and control services.